 Every individual is different, but if you have never attended treatment for an addiction before, it is likely much safer to choose a professional rehab program that offers at least 90 days of care.
 Afterwards, you can always choose to attend another type of program or attend booster sessions as aftercare.
 It can also help to talk to your doctor about your needs for recovery in order to ensure that you are able to find the best option.

 We can help as well.
-Call 800-836-4134 now to find rehab centers that will provide you with an appropriate treatment length for your needs and help you recover as safely as possible.
+Call 800-836-4134 Who Answers? now to find rehab centers that will provide you with an appropriate treatment length for your needs and help you recover as safely as possible.